-We recommend using this system if you use your boat in salt water or unusual water conditions.
+Use this system if you use your boat in salt water or unusual water conditions.
 Flushing the system by running the boat in fresh water is another good way to flush the engine, but it must be done immediately.

 DO NOT connect the flushing kit to a water source which exceeds normal municipality water pressure.